utopia-php/database/README.md

 ### Filters

-Attribute filters are functions that manipulate attribute before saving to database and after retrieving from the database.
-You can add filters using the `Database::addFilter($name, $encode, $decode)` where `$name` is the name of the filter that we can add later to attribute `filters` array. `$encode` and `$decode` are the functions used to encode and decode the attribute respectively.
-There is also instance level filters that can only be defined while constructing the `Database` instance.
+Attribute filters are functions that manipulate attributes before saving them to the database and after retrieving them from the database.
+You can add filters using the `Database::addFilter($name, $encode, $decode)` where `$name` is the name of the filter that we can add later to attribute `filters` array. `$encode` and `$decode` are the functions used to encode and decode the attribute, respectively.
+There are also instance-level filters that can only be defined while constructing the `Database` instance.
 Instance level filters override the static filters if they have the same name.

 ### Reserved Attributes